 Alpha Investing Portfolio

-To date, Alpha Investing has invested in 44 properties across the United States, as well as a commercial real estate debt fund.
-The total capitalization of the 44 properties in our portfolio is over $1.45 billion.
+To date, Alpha Investing has participated in 39 transactions across the United States, as well as a commercial real estate debt fund.
+The total capitalization of the 39 transactions in our portfolio is over $1.45 billion.

 - Off-market acquisition of an affordable housing portfolio at an 8.3% projected Year 1 acquisition cap rate